MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/03-Use-own-data.md

 1. In the **Add your data** wizard, expand the drop-down menu to select **Upload files/folders**.
 1. Select **Upload folder** and select the **brochures** folder.
 1. Set the data name to `brochures`.
+1. Wait for the folder t be uploaded and note that it contains several .pdf files.

 ## Create an index for your data